numba/numba/docs/source/user/vectorize.rst

 The example above shows that :class:`~numba.DUFunc` instances are not ufuncs.
-Rather than subclass ufunc's, :class:`~numba.DUFunc` instances work by keeping a :attr:`~numba.DUFunc.ufunc` member (also known as aggregation).
-Second, when we look at the initial types supported by the ufunc, we can verify there are none.
+Rather than subclass ufunc's, :class:`~numba.DUFunc` instances work by keeping a :attr:`~numba.DUFunc.ufunc` member, and then delegating ufunc property reads and method calls to this member (also known as type aggregation).
+When we look at the initial types supported by the ufunc, we can verify there are none.

 Let's try to make a call to :func:`f`::

    >>> f(3,4)
    12
-   >>> f.ufunc.types
+   >>> f.types   # shorthand for f.ufunc.types
    ['ll->l']

 If this was a normal Numpy ufunc, we would have seen an exception